-The 2001 book "Gunsmiths of Bedford, Fulton, Huntington, & Somerset Counties" by Whisker and Yantz indicates that an advertisement in the 1861 "Boyd's Pennsylvania State Directory" identifies Quemahoning Township, Somerset County resident John Horner as a gunsmith.
+Introduction: The 2001 book "Gunsmiths of Bedford, Fulton, Huntington, & Somerset Counties" by Whisker and Yantz indicates that an advertisement in the 1861 "Boyd's Pennsylvania State Directory" identifies Quemahoning Township, Somerset County resident John Horner as a gunsmith.
 They refer to this individual as John J. Horner.
-The 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" refers to this individual as John Horner, Jr., indicates he was born in 1804, puts him at Jenners Crossroads in Quemahoning Township of Somerset County from 1825-1863, and indicates that he was in the 1861 edition of Boyd's Directory.
+The Whisker's 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" refers to this individual as John Horner, Jr., and also indicates that he was in the 1861 edition of Boyd's Directory.

 1860: There is only one John Horner household in the 1860 federal census of Quemahoning Township.
 John Horner is enumerated as a 77-year-old Pennsylvania-born farmer with a personal estate of $400.00.
 He is living with his 72-year-old wife Catherine.
 If the ages are recorded correctly, John was born circa 1783 and Catherine was born circa 1788.

-1862: Based on the age given in the 1860 census, this appears to be the John Horner who is buried in the tiny Horner Farm Cemetery (40.1162340, -79.0026640) in Quemahoning Township, Somerset County, Pennsylvania.
+1862: Based on the age given in the 1860 census, that John Horner appears to be the individual who is buried in the tiny Horner Farm Cemetery (40.11623138, -79.00265816) in Quemahoning Township, Somerset County, Pennsylvania.
 The tombstone inscription states, "John Horner, Sr. Died Mar.
 8, 1862 Aged 79 Ys..."
-The rest of the inscription is unclear.
-John Horner's first wife is also buried there.
-Her tombstone states, "Memory of Catharine Consort of John Horner.
-Died Feb 5th 1846 Aged 61 Years 7 Mos & 19 days."
-In the inscription, only the "1" isn't perfectly legible.
-The maiden name of the first wife is said to be Kimmel.
+The rest of the inscription is now unclear.
+According to the W.P.A. cemetery survey the tombstone inscription indicates he died at the age of 79 years, 7 months, and 21 days, which puts his birth date in 1782.

-In his book "Gunsmiths of Somerset County, Pennsylvania", James B. Whisker mentions another John Horner who was said by Jack Horner Bell to be a gunsmith.
+The 2017 book "Gunsmiths of Somerset County, Pennsylvania" mentions another John Horner who was said by Jack Horner Bell to be a gunsmith.
 This individual is believed to have been born around 1721, and came to live within the present bounds of Somerset County in the circa 1796 to 1800 timeframe as an old man.
 Since this individual came to the area so late in life and died in 1803, I elected not to include him in this website study because I don't know if he still worked as a gunsmith after he came to the area.

 Return to Gunsmith Index